 The second section is Genres.
-Many of us tend to stick to what we know, portraits, travel, sports and not venture too far into other genres.
-If we do, it can sometimes be quite stressful as the techniques that we have learnt in our chosen genre may well be very different is another.
-Think of a sports photographer, used to long lenses and high shutter speeds trying out landscapes with its wide angles and very slow shutter speeds.
+Many of us tend to stick to what we know, portraits, travel, and sports and not venture too far into other genres.
+If we do, it can sometimes be quite stressful as the techniques that we have learned in our chosen genre may well be very different to another.
+Think of a sports photographer, used to long lenses and high shutter speeds trying out landscape photography or night photography with their wide angles and very slow shutter speeds.
 This is where this section of Action Cards can be extremely valuable.

-For each genre, the cards will suggest recommended equipment and detail the most appropriated settings that you need to shoot that genre.
+For each genre, the cards will suggest recommended equipment and detail the most appropriate settings that you need to shoot that genre.
 The main section of the genre cards is much more image-oriented than the other two.
 This is helpful it getting a visual reference on how that genre should look.
-In addition, the Action Assignment section is also much more detailed, giving step by step stages on creating an image in that genre.
+In addition, the Action Assignment section is also much more detailed, giving step-by-step stages for creating an image in that genre.
 Overall the Genre section will probably be the most useful for experienced photographers as well as newcomers.

 Each of the Stretch Goal cards has a number of photos in the main section illustrating the concept of that card.
 It is followed by bullet points illustrating the key elements you need to learn to achieve the goal.
 Like with Genres, the Action Assignments are slightly more detailed than their compositional equivalents, mainly due to the increased number of steps required to achieve the technique.

-If I were to have a criticism it would be that to my mind, the cards would work even better if they were also categorised by complexity and/time to complete.
-That would allow photographers to more easily choose a card to work on within their time and ability constraints.
-That, however, is a relatively minor criticism on what is clearly a well designed and thought out product.
+If I were to have a criticism it would be that to my mind, the cards would work even better if they were also categorized by complexity and time to complete.
+That would allow photographers to easily choose a card to work on within their time and ability constraints.
+That, however, is a relatively minor criticism of what is clearly a well-designed and thought-out product.

-If you want to push your photographic abilities towards a new genre or technique, I would highly recommend the Photzy Action Cards – take a look for yourself here.
+If you want to push your photographic abilities toward a new genre or technique, I would highly recommend the Photzy Action Cards – take a look for yourself here: